Ricardo Peláez: Club América

-On 8 November 2011, following the departure of Michel Bauer as president, it was announced that Peláez was named the new Sporting President of Club América as part of a complete organizational restructuring.
+On 8 November 2011, following the departure of Michel Bauer as president, Peláez was named the new Sporting President of Club América as part of a complete organizational restructuring.
 His first act as president was the signing of Miguel Herrera as the club's new manager.

-Under Peláez's presidency, América has qualified to the playoffs every season, reaching the league final four times (winning the 2013 Clausura and 2014 Apertura tournaments), as well as winning the CONCACAF Champions' League twice (winning the 2014–15 and 2015–16 editions).
+A year prior to the 2014 FIFA World Cup, he was appointed Sporting Director of the Mexico national team, later returning to Club América at the end of the tournament.
+He left his role as Sporting President in April 2017.

+Under Peláez's leadership, Club América consistently achieved qualification for the playoffs, reaching the finals four times and securing two league titles, in addition to two CONCACAF Champions Cup titles.

 Cruz Azul

 Peláez was announced as Director of Football for Cruz Azul on 7 May 2018, replacing Eduardo de la Torre.
-Peláez signed a two year contract with the club and was presented on 9 May 2018.
+Peláez signed a two-year contract with the club and was presented on 9 May 2018.
 In his first season with Cruz Azul, the team reached the Copa MX final, defeating Monterrey 2–0 to win the cup.

 Guadalajara

 Following much speculation, Peláez was announced as Guadalajara's new Director of Football beginning in the 2020 Clausura.
-On October 11 2022 Chivas terminated the contract of sporting director Ricardo Pelaez after a 5-4 loss on penalties to Puebla in the first round of the Liga MX playoffs.
+On October 11, 2022 Chivas terminated the contract of sporting director Ricardo Pelaez after a 5-4 loss on penalties to Puebla in the first round of the Liga MX playoffs.

 Outside football

 In 2004, Peláez became a commentator for football matches on Mexican television station Televisa.
-Pelaez has also lent his voice alongside Enrique Bermúdez to be the Spanish language commentators for the FIFA videogames.
+Peláez has also lent his voice alongside commentator Enrique Bermúdez to be the Spanish language commentators for the FIFA videogames for the editions from 2006 to 2012.

 From September 2017 until May 2018, he worked as an analyst for ESPN Deportes and ESPN Mexico.